agge3/speakcode/doc/research_symposium.md

 <code>branch: do we want to gather input data or not?
     n? go back into a polling state, waiting for input implement polling/idle state
-    y? look for flag, flag is confirmed, move onto input handling
+    y? look for flag, flag is confirmed, move onto input handling</code>

-input handling: syscall to grab microphone data store microphone data in tmp, assign unique_ptr (to avoid copying) send microphone data to external API recieve transcription, store and be able to find unique_ptr to locate transcription/use without copying recieved in JSON? parse JSON to string
+<code>input handling: syscall to grab microphone data
+  store microphone data in tmp, assign unique_ptr (to avoid copying) send microphone data to external API recieve transcription, store and be able to find unique_ptr to locate transcription/use without copying recieved in JSON? parse JSON to string</code>

-branch: what is the string? is it a command we know? n? error-handling, go back to idle state, request again, etc. y? ...
+<code>branch: what is the string? is it a command we know?
+  n? error-handling, go back to idle state, request again, etc. y? ...
     branch: is it a shell command or not? shell? jump to shell handling
-      else? jump to code handling
+      else? jump to code handling</code>

-shell handling: *assumption:* we already know it's a valid shell command (checked already to be in this branch) send to sys to exec command
+<code>shell handling: *assumption:* we already know it's a valid shell command (checked already to be in this branch)
+  send to sys to exec command
-    branch: did sys confirm or reject command? bool is_confirmed() confirm? move on, go back to polling/idle state reject? error handling, go back to polling/idle state
+    branch: did sys confirm or reject command? bool is_confirmed() confirm? move on, go back to polling/idle state reject? error handling, go back to polling/idle state</code>

-code:
+<code>code:
   bool file_is_open()
   bool file_is_writable()
     handle how to write, focus on vi